Herbertkartel/alx-low_level_programming/0x01-variables_if_else_while/README.md

-Program that prints all single digit numbers
+Print numbers that prints all single digits